bitmark-inc/bitmark-node-docker/README.md

 docker pull bitmark/bitmark-node
 ```

 After entering the pull command, the download sequence should begin in the terminal.
-You will receive the following message the download is completed successfully:
+You will receive the following message after the download is completed successfully:

 ```
 Status: Downloaded newer image for bitmark/bitmark-node:latest